PaulRaUnite/ocamlyices/README.markdown

 2. Please make sure to uninstall any previous version beforehand.

-2. Configure and build the OCamlyices library (bytecode and native version):
+2. To build the OCamlyices library (bytecode and native version):

-        autoconf # Only if there is no configure ./configure
-        make

-    Part of the linking is done by an incremental, aka partial, linking, the rest is done by ocamlc or ocamlopt when you use the OCamlyices library.
+        dune build

-3. Install the library using ocamlfind's (Findlib) default destination
+3. Install the library using opam:
-    directory:

-        make install
+        opam install .

-    Depending on your OCaml installation you may need admin rights or to `sudo` this last command.

 ### (Expert) Configure options: `./configure [OPTIONS]`